Answers to the most asked questions.

 - Archiving, cataloging, and sharing manuscripts online

-- Fostering research on the thought and cultures represented in the manuscripts See HMML History
+- Fostering research on the thought and cultures represented in the manuscripts.

+HMML was founded in 1965.
 The idea for HMML was launched in 1964 as the Monastic Microfilm Project to photograph Benedictine monastic libraries in Austria and Germany.
-With memories of World War II still vivid, and fearing the outbreak of nuclear war in Europe, the monks of Saint John’s Abbey were worried that Benedictine patrimony would be destroyed.
-Later in 1964, the project became the Monastic Manuscript Microfilm Library (MMML) and microfilming in Austria began in April 1965.
+With memories of World War II still vivid, and fearing the outbreak of nuclear war in Europe, the monastic leadership of Saint John’s Abbey and University in Collegeville, Minnesota, were worried that Benedictine patrimony would be destroyed.
+Later in 1964, the project became a program of Saint John's University, under the name the Monastic Manuscript Microfilm Library (MMML).
+Microfilming in Austria began in April 1965.
 The work quickly spread beyond Benedictine and religious libraries and throughout Europe.
-A major project began in Ethiopia in the 1970s, and since 2003, HMML has been working in Africa, the Middle East, and South Asia, as well.
+A major preservation project began in Ethiopia in the 1970s and, since 2003, HMML has been working in Africa, the Middle East, and South Asia, as well.

 A manuscript is a book or document written by hand.
 Whereas printed books exist in multiple copies, every manuscript is a unique creation.
-Even if copying a common text, the manuscript will often bear information about its owners, about its scribe, or about important events in the places associated with it.
+Even if a manuscripts is a copy of a common text, it will often bear unique information about its owners, about its scribe, or about important events in the places associated with it.
 The binding itself can say much about the culture that produced it.
 Typically, HMML works with handwritten texts, or collections of texts, bound into book form.
 HMML has also worked with archival documents in other formats, especially in Malta, India, and Mali.
-See Global Operations
+See Global Operations.

 Manuscripts stay with the libraries or repositories that hold them.
 HMML’s methodology is to partner with libraries and repositories, photograph the manuscripts in place, and then put the photographs online for long-term digital preservation and access.